rrmllnv/teamkilltracker/README.md

 3. Restart the game after installation

 ## Versions
-1.3.0
+1.5.0

 ## Changelogs
+- 1.5.0 – added color customization for kills and damage display (8 color presets available).
+- 1.4.0 – fixed kill counting and damage calculation.
-- 1.3.0 – added HUD Counter Mode setting (dropdown: Kills / Damage, Kills only, Damage only).
+- 1.3.0 – added HUD Counter Mode setting (dropdown: Kills (Damage), Kills only, Damage only).
-- 1.2.0 – added damage tracking and HUD output in "kills/damage" format; switched to account_id keys; prevented double-counting on death events.
+- 1.2.0 – added damage tracking and HUD output in "kills (damage)" format; switched to account_id keys; prevented double-counting on death events.
 - 1.1.0 – added settings to hide the team total line and per-user lines; prevented counter reset on settings change; updated localization.
 - 1.0.0 – first version of the mod

 ### Current Version
-- Tracking kills and damage for all team players (HUD shows kills/damage)
+- Tracking kills and damage for all team players (HUD shows kills (damage))
 - Automatic hiding in hub
 - Sorting by kill count
 - Support for Russian and English localization